-$Staff\ Responsibilities\ on\ Illness\ Tracking\ Form\ (attached)$
+Staff Responsibilities on Illness Tracking Form (attached) Five steps for illness tracking

-Five steps for illness tracking
+The steps for filless tracking

 - 1. Keep one Illness Tracking Form for every classroom. - 2.
-Use the form to record any symptoms of illness and any absences due to illness.
+Use the form to record any symptoms of illness and any absences due to illness. - 30

-- Write the date and child's name, and check off the applicable symptoms on the form.
+- 3. Write the date and child's name, and check off the applicable symptoms on the form.
 Indicate if the child is absent or has been sent home. - 4.
 If the child is absent or sent home, record the date when the child returns to the centre. - Record the child's name only once for each occurrence of illness.
 Make sure all required dates, symptoms, other observations and notes are completed.